Moons of Pluto: Circumbinary moons

-Pluto's four small circumbinary moons orbit Pluto at two to four times the distance of Charon, ranging from Styx at 42,700 kilometres to Hydra at 64,800 kilometres from the barycenter of the system.
+Pluto's four small circumbinary moons orbit Pluto at two to four times the distance of Charon, ranging from Styx at 42,700 km to Hydra at 64,800 km from the barycenter of the system.
 They have nearly circular prograde orbits in the same orbital plane as Charon.

 All are much smaller than Charon.
-Nix and Hydra, the two larger, are roughly 42 and 55 kilometers on their longest axis respectively, and Styx and Kerberos are 7 and 12 kilometers respectively.
+Nix and Hydra, the two larger moons, are roughly 42 and 55 km on their longest axis respectively, and Styx and Kerberos are 7 and 12 km respectively.
 All four are irregularly shaped.

 Characteristics

 The Pluto system is highly compact and largely empty: prograde moons could stably orbit Pluto out to 53% of the Hill radius (the gravitational zone of Pluto's influence) of 6 million km, or out to 69% for retrograde moons.
 However, only the inner 3% of the region where prograde orbits would be stable is occupied by satellites, and the region from Styx to Hydra is packed so tightly that there is little room for further moons with stable orbits within this region.

 An intense search conducted by New Horizons confirmed that no moons larger than 4.5 km in diameter exist out to distances up to 180,000 km from Pluto (6% of the stable region for prograde moons), assuming Charon-like albedoes of 0.38 (for smaller distances, this threshold is still smaller).

 The relative masses of Pluto's moons.
 Charon dominates the system.
 Nix and Hydra are barely visible and Styx and Kerberos are invisible at this scale.

 An oblique schematic view of the Pluto–Charon system showing that Pluto orbits a point outside itself.
 Also visible is the mutual tidal locking between the two bodies.

 The orbits of the moons are confirmed to be circular and coplanar, with inclinations differing less than 0.4° and eccentricities less than 0.005.

 The discovery of Nix and Hydra suggested that Pluto could have a ring system.
 Small-body impacts could eject debris off of the small moons which can form into a ring system.
 However, data from a deep-optical survey by the Advanced Camera for Surveys on the Hubble Space Telescope, by occultation studies, and later by New Horizons, suggest that no ring system is present.